microsoft/promptbench/README.md

 #### Create your own model

-To create a customized model, add it to `inference.py create_model`.
+To create a customized model:
+- First, add the implementation in `create_model` function in `inference.py`.

-Subsequently, include the model in `config.py MODEL_SET`.
+- Then, include the model in `MODEL_SET` variable in `config.py`.

-Lastly, modify the function that processes the output in `inference.py process_pred`.
+- Finally, modify the function that processes the output in `process_pred` function in `inference.py`.

-(Set the `generate_len` for this new model in `config.py`)
+- You may need to set the `generate_len` for this new model in `config.py`)